 By having individual booths specifically compartmentalized for this exact ramen experience, you get all permission to fully focus on your food.
-No longer do you have to be distracted by social settings: chatting with friends, interacting with restaurant staff etc. Though they missed out that the biggest distraction we face right now comes from our mobile phones 😉
+No longer do you have to be distracted by social settings: chatting with friends, interacting with restaurant staff etc. Though who would have predicted that the biggest distraction we’ll face in our current world is our mobile phone.

 Technically, you can still speak with your friend if he’s sitting beside you.
 All you need it to pop your head out.
 It’s not as lonesome an experience as imagined.
 Just don’t be too loud though.

 But why should you not be speaking with restaurant staff?

-In the more traditional sense of Japanese culture, you – as a guest or a customer – are so honorable that wait-staff should be able to understand what you want without you having to speak a word.
+In the more traditional sense of Japanese culture, you – as a guest or a customer – are so honourable that wait-staff should be able to understand what you want, without you having to speak a word.
 Perhaps that’s why interaction is kept to a minimum when it comes to dining preferences in Tokyo.
 However, the origin of Ichiran Ramen was that, when the restaurant owner was a young student, he noticed his female school-mates being conscious about eating and slurping ramen in public.
 Hence, he came up with this concept for ramen booths – to offer privacy for people to eat ramen.

 At Ichiran Ramen, you place orders via machines and paper forms.
-It might seem overwhelming, but there was actually a host waitress at the entrance during our visit.
+It might seem a bit overwhelming at first, but there was actually a host waitress at the entrance during our visit.
 She was ready to guide us with orders, and to advise our seating.

 No onions in your ramen?
 Softer noodles?
 You can specify all of that.